CBP Binding Ruling Requests — Certainty Before Your Goods Arrive

 A binding ruling request can range from straightforward to highly complex.
 Simple requests may involve well-established product categories with clear precedent.
 Complex requests — particularly those advocating for a novel classification, a favorable origin determination, or exclusion of certain costs from dutiable value — require thorough legal research, detailed product descriptions, and persuasive legal arguments grounded in prior rulings, court decisions, and the Harmonized System Explanatory Notes.

 Great Lakes Customs Law handles both.
 We consult with importers to determine whether a ruling is necessary or beneficial for their situation, research the applicable law and precedent, and prepare and submit the request.
-Contact us at our Michigan office at (734) 855-4999, our Chicago office at (773) 920-1840, or reach us by WhatsApp.
+Some of the ruling letters we have obtained for importer clients are published on CBP’s CROSS System.